Hydrotherapy: Spread of hydrotherapy

-In Germany, France and America, and in Malvern, England, hydropathic establishments multiplied with great rapidity.
+In Germany, France, America, and the UK (especially in Scotland), the number of hydropathic establishments rapidly increased.
 Antagonism ran high between the old practice and the new.
 Unsparing condemnation was heaped by each on the other; and a legal prosecution, leading to a royal commission of inquiry, served but to make Priessnitz and his system stand higher in public estimation.

-Increasing popularity soon diminished caution whether the new method would help minor ailments and be of benefit to the more seriously injured.
+Increasing popularity soon diminished caution about whether the new method would help minor ailments and benefit the more seriously injured.
 Hydropathists occupied themselves mainly with studying chronic invalids well able to bear a rigorous regimen and the severities of unrestricted crisis.
 The need of a radical adaptation to the former class was first adequately recognized by John Smedley, a manufacturer of Derbyshire, who, impressed in his own person with the severities as well as the benefits of the cold water cure, practised among his workpeople a milder form of hydropathy, and began about 1852 a new era in its history, founding at Matlock a counterpart of the establishment at Gräfenberg.

-Ernst Brand (1827–1897) of Berlin, Raljen and Theodor von Jürgensen of Kiel, and Karl Liebermeister of Basel, between 1860 and 1870, employed the cooling bath in abdominal typhus with striking results, and led to its introduction to England by Dr Wilson Fox.
+Ernst Brand (1827–1897) of Berlin, Raljen and Theodor von Jürgensen of Kiel, and Karl Liebermeister of Basel, between 1860 and 1870, employed the cooling bath in abdominal typhus with striking results, and led to its introduction to England by Wilson Fox.
 In the Franco-German War the cooling bath was largely employed, in conjunction frequently with quinine; and it was used in the treatment of hyperpyrexia.

-Hot baths
+Hot-air baths

-Hydrotherapy, especially as promoted during the height of its Victorian revival, has often been associated with the use of cold water, as evidenced by many titles from that era.
+Hydrotherapy, especially as promoted during the height of its Victorian revival, has often been associated with cold water, as evidenced by many titles from that era.
 However, not all therapists limited their practice of hydrotherapy to cold water, even during the height of this popular revival.

-The specific use of heat was however often associated with the Turkish bath.
-This was introduced by David Urquhart into England on his return from the East in the 1850s, and ardently adopted by Richard Barter.
+The specific use of heat was often associated with Victorian Turkish baths.
+Inspired by David Urquhart's travel book, The Pillars of Hercules, and with Urquhart’s help, Dr Richard Barter built the first such bath at his hydropathic establishment near Blarney, Co.
+Cork, Ireland in 1856.
+Urquhart built the first bath open to the general public in Manchester the following year, and soon baths were being opened around the whole of the then UK and British Empire.
+Over 800 such baths were opened in the British Isles between 1856 and the 1970s.
+Today, only 11 remain open.
 The Turkish bath became a public institution, and, with the morning tub and the general practice of water drinking, is the most noteworthy of the many contributions by hydropathy to public health.